syncfusion-content/uwp-docs/uwp/TreeGrid/Sorting.md

 ---
 layout: post
 title: Sorting in UWP TreeGrid | Syncfusion®
-description: Sorting in UWP TreeGrid sorts one or more columns in ascending or descending order with initial sort direction, custom sorting, and programmatic sorting support.
+description: Sorting in UWP TreeGrid sorts one or more columns in ascending or descending order with customizable sort behavior.
 platform: uwp
 control: TreeGrid
 documentation: ug